dev-hafiz/react_router_latest_version/README.md

 Now we have multiple component for our application and header file to navigate one route to another route.

-We will import header file inside the Root.jsx file and also import <Outlet /> from react-router-dom for that we can render all the children component inside the Root.jsx file.
+We will import the header file inside the Root.jsx file and also import <Outlet /> from react-router-dom for that we can render all the children component inside the Root.jsx file.

 ```javascript
 //Past it into Header.jsx file